• Skip to primary navigation

 • Cumin

-• Calt-free seasoning
+• Salt-free seasoning

 • Hot pepper sauce

 To make it, you start by mashing the avocado in a bowl with a fork.
-You can leave a few chunks if you’d like.
+You can leave a few large chunks if you’d like.

 Next, mix in the cilantro, lime juice, garlic powder, cumin, salt-free seasoning, and hot pepper sauce.